Q's & A's

 10. Will we have a briefing before leaving port?

 Yes.
-Before setting off we run through mooring, rigging and engine procedures as well as completing an inventory check by one of our instructors.
+Before setting off we run through mooring, rigging and engine procedures as well as completing an inventory check by one of our instructors or yacht owners.
 You will also be shown where the fuel pump is for your return.
 Once signed, you are completely responsible for any loss or damage to all items on the inventory, accepting fair wear and tear.
 Toilets, bilge pumps and location of all sea cocks are located.
 All crew are shown, understand and able to carry out man-overboard procedures under motor and sail.

 11. Are charts provided?